 The Company allows certain of its employees and its directors to exercise options granted under the Prior 2018 Plan and the 2018 Plan prior to vesting.
 The shares related to early exercised stock options are subject to the Company's lapsing repurchase right upon termination of employment or service on the Company's Board of Directors at the lesser of the original purchase price or fair market value at the time of repurchase.
 In order to vest, the holders are required to provide continued service to the Company.
 The proceeds are initially recorded in accrued and other liabilities for the current portion, and other long-term liabilities for the non-current portion.
 The proceeds are reclassified to paid-in capital as the repurchase right lapses.
-In May 2021, 293,594 options were early exercised, resulting in proceeds of \$5.3 million.
-As of March 31, 2022 and December 31, 2021 there was \$2.3 million and \$2.9 million, respectively, recorded in accrued and other liabilities and \$1.9 million and \$2.5 million, respectively, recorded in other long-term liabilities related to shares held by employees and directors that were subject to repurchase.
+During the nine months ended September 30, 2022 and 2021, zero and 293,594 options were early exercised.
+As of September 30, 2022 and December 31, 2021 there was \$1.9 million and \$2.9 million, respectively, recorded in accrued and other liabilities and \$1.1 million and \$2.5 million, respectively, recorded in other long-term liabilities related to shares held by employees and directors that were subject to repurchase.
 The underlying shares are shown as outstanding in the condensed consolidated financial statements since the exercise date but the shares which are subject to future vesting conditions are not included in the calculation of earnings per share.